cosmos/cosmos/whitepaper.md

 packet unless evidence to the contrary is proven on "Hub".
 In the example above, if "Hub" had not received an `AckSent` status from "Shard2" by block 350, it would have set the status automatically to `Timeout`.
-This evidence of a timeout can get posted back on "Shard1", and any coins can be returned.
+This evidence of a timeout can get posted back on "Shard1", and any tokens can be returned.

 ![Figure of Shard1, Shard2, and Hub IBC with acknowledgement and timeout](https://raw.githubusercontent.com/gnuclear/gnuclear-whitepaper/master/msc/ibc_with_ack_timeout.png)